mattmaniak/fiflo/README.md

 Terminal-based text editor with Windows-like (CUA) bindings.

 ## Abstract
-Learn C by writing pure C. It is exercise where I've started learning pointers and memory management.
-As You can see it has grown to the text editor.
-It is inspired by the Nano's minimalism and the Atom's rich features that make programming easier.
+Learn C. Create text editor for Linux without any dependencies.
+Started as the C pointers and memory management exercise.
+The goal is to create an terminal-based version of the Atom's rich functionality with the Nano's minimalism.

 ## Usage
 ### Check the requirements for the GNU/Linux: